 My hiking Day Pack is always ready to go – my tiny “bug out” bag.
-The Day Pack stays tucked away in my hall closet next to the front door, ready for the next Zombie attack or last minute hiking decision.
+The Day Pack stays tucked away in my hall closet next to the front door, ready for the next Zombie attack or last-minute hiking decision.

-I try to keep my Day Pack light while also balancing the need to hike safely.
+I try to keep my Day Pack light while balancing the need to hike safely.
 What goes in the Day Pack depends a lot on the time of year and location or terrain, but there is one thing (the real priority) that always goes in my Day Pack on hike day – a Bagel from Leo’s Deli.

 Checklist for My Day Pack

-The Hiking Day pack Itself
+My Hiking Day pack Itself

 The Day Pack I use for hiking is a small North Face frame-less pack.
-I found it on-sale for about $20.
-The Day Pack is a mixed breed – a large book bag combined with a light weight backpack.
-It has large side pockets for my water bottles, and good padding in the back to give it some rigidity.
+I found it on sale for about $20.
+The Day Pack is a mixed breed – a large book bag combined with a lightweight backpack.
+It has large side pockets for my water bottles and good padding in the back to give it some rigidity.
 It also has a large front pocket with some cord across it in case I need to lash something to the pack – like maybe an ax or an ice chest (probably not).

 The Hiking Day Pack in Extremes